 Building Community and School Leadership Capacity

 Experienced, successful school leaders and educators are critically needed in many school districts across the state.
 Small, rural and low-performing schools often have the most inexperienced leadership and key roles go unfilled.
-Circumstances related to quality of life and lower salaries can limit applicants to leadership positions and encourage successful new leaders to move to other districts.
+Circumstances related to quality of life and lower salaries can limit applicants to leadership positions and prompt successful new leaders to move to other districts.